Abhi5028/-walmart-sales-aws-snowflake-powerbi/README.md

 ## Files in This Repo

-- `dashboard.pbix` — Power BI dashboard file
+- `WALMART_ANALYSIS.pbix` — Power BI dashboard file
-- `dashboard_screenshot.png` — dashboard preview
+- `WALMART_ANALYSIS.png` — dashboard preview
-- `walmart_sales_cleaned.csv` — cleaned dataset used for this project
+- `WALMART_ANALYSIS.csv` — cleaned dataset used for this project